apache/spark/dev/README.md

 You can iterate and re-generate the same readme content as many times as you want.
 Generated readme files should be eventually committed to the repository.

-### Build an Alpha release for SVN apache upload
+### Build regular provider packages for SVN apache upload

-The Alpha artifacts we vote upon should be the exact ones in the future we vote against, without any modification than renaming i.e. the contents of the files must be the same between voted release candidate and final release.
-Because of this the version in the built artifacts that will become the official Apache releases must not include the rcN suffix.
+There is a slightly different procedure if you build pre-release (alpha/beta) packages and the release candidates.
+For the Alpha artifacts there is no voting and signature/checksum check, so we do not need to care about this part.
+For release candidates - those packages might get promoted to "final" packages by just renaming the files, so internally they should keep the final version number without the rc suffix, even if they are rc1/rc2/... candidates.

 They also need to be signed and have checksum files.
 You can generate the checksum/signature files by running the "dev/sign.sh" script (assuming you have the right PGP key set-up for signing).
 The script generates corresponding .asc and .sha512 files for each file to sign.